This article describes how to compute and automatically add p-values onto grouped ggplots using the ggpubr and the rstatix R packages.

 Key arguments include:

-: a data frame containing statistical test results.
-The expected default format should contain the following columns:group1 | group2 | p | y.position | etc
+• data: a data frame containing statistical test results.
+The expected default format should contain the following columns: group1 | group2 | p | y.position | etc. group1 and group2 are the groups that have been compared. p is the resulting p-value. y.position is the y coordinates of the p-values in the plot.

-, brackets are removed from the plot.step.increase
+• remove.bracket: logical value, if TRUE, brackets are removed from the plot.

-: logical value.
+• hide.ns: logical value.
 If TRUE, hide ns symbol when displaying significance levels.

 Data preparation